Follow TV Tropes

 • Trinity has a special law where any agreement made under its secret Commandments is magically binding, and anybody who breaks the agreement will immediately be punished by the spectral Justina Saints.

 • Volume 3 also reveals that Gematria takes agreements very seriously and will not violate one no matter how much against their interests it is.
-This is the reason why Black Suit was forced to give up Hoshino to the Sensei when the Sensei reveals they never officially approved Hoshino's resignation from the Abydos Student Council.
+This is the reason why Black Suit was forced to give up Hoshino to Sensei when Sensei reveals they never officially approved Hoshino's resignation from the Abydos Student Council.

 • Magikarp Power: A lot of students upon just being unlocked and having little upgrades have inferior capabilities, compared to those who are good off the shelf.
-But once properly invested and geared, they become a very nice addition for teams - even outperforming some of the "more convenient" ones.
+But once properly invested and geared, they become a very nice addition for teams—even outperforming some of the "more convenient" ones.

 • Maximum HP Reduction: Rarely present, mostly during timed events.
 As it said, reduces HP capacity of an affected unit.
 Tanking units suffer from this the most.